-Resistors are mass produced components that have slight variances from one to another.
-These variances effect how much resistance they actually have, which can vary up to a certain amount from their stated resistance.
+Resistors are mass-produced components that have slight variances from one to another.
+These variances affect how much resistance they actually have, which can vary up to a certain amount from their stated resistance.
 For this reason, resistors have a tolerance rating which represents the percent error that the actual resistance can deviate from the stated resistance.

 For example, a

 10% tolerance can have an actual resistance ±